-If you carry your hand luggage (that is, on board an aircraft), then there are certain rules of what does not belong inon such suitcase.
-Security workers will not argue with you, and they will just throw your deo sprey, scisors and other things out.
+If you carry your hand luggage (that is, on board an aircraft), then there are certain rules of what does not belong into such suitcase.
+Security workers will not argue with you, and they will just throw your spray, scissors and other "dangerous" things away.
 We will write closely about this topic in another article.

 Departure to the airport

 Calculate exactly when you need to be at the airport and count with some extra minutes in case of traffic.
 You need less time for flights within the Schengen area in Europe, as they do not check the travel documents, but you still have to go through the security check, which sometime takes really long due to people who have no idea what to do.